 Creating Smart Contracts

-A smart contract is an immutable program consisting of a set of logic (state variables, functions, event handlers, etc.) or rules that can be deployed, stored, and accessed on a distributed ledger technology such as Hedera.
+A is an immutable program consisting of a set of logic (state variables, functions, event handlers, etc.) or rules that can be deployed, stored, and accessed on a such as Hedera.
 The functions contained within a smart contract can update and manage the state of the contract and read data from the deployed contract.
 They may also create and call other smart contracts functions on the network.
 Smart contracts are secure, tamper-proof, and transparent, offering a new level of trust and efficiency.

-In addition, many tools are available to write and compile smart contracts, including the popular Remix IDE and Hardhat.
+In addition, many tools are available to write and compile smart contracts, including the popular and .
 The Remix IDE is a user-friendly platform that allows you to easily write and compile your smart contracts and perform other tasks such as debugging and testing.
 Using these tools, you can create powerful and secure smart contracts that can be used for various purposes, from simple token transfers to complex financial instruments.

 Example